Standard Model Baryon Number Violation at Zero Temperature from Higgs Bubble Collisions

 {\bf Introduction--} Baryon number ($B$) is a global symmetry of the Standard Model (SM) whose violation has never been observed experimentally.
 It is however efficiently violated by the chiral anomaly at high temperature $T$ through $SU(2)$ vacuum transitions producing integer Chern--Simons (CS) number variations $\Delta N_{\rm CS}\propto \Delta B$, the sphaleron processes, which play a key role in essentially all models of baryogenesis, whether at the electroweak scale \cite{Kuzmin:1985mm} or well beyond, as in leptogenesis \cite{Fukugita:1986hr,Davidson:2008bu}.
 These transitions can also occur at zero temperature when the Higgs field is driven far from equilibrium, e.g. if the SM electroweak phase transition (EWPT) is quenched, i.e. happens much faster than when thermally induced.
 This has been exploited in models of (local) {\it cold} baryogenesis where inflation takes place at the EW scale and the inflaton coupling to the Higgs quenches the Higgs mass parameter, leading to a tachyonic instability that triggers $\Delta N_{\rm CS}\neq 0$ at every point in space \cite{Garcia-Bellido:1999xos,Krauss:1999ng,Cornwall:2000eu,Copeland:2001qw,Garcia-Bellido:2003wva, Enqvist:2010fd}.
 The rate of $B$ violation from such a quenched EW crossover (i.e. not first-order EWPT) has been studied on the lattice in \cite{Smit:2002yg,Tranberg:2003gi,vanderMeulen:2005sp,Tranberg:2006ip,Tranberg:2006dg,Tranberg:2010af,Tranberg:2012jp,Mou:2015aia,Mou:2017atl,Mou:2017zwe,Mou:2017xbo,Mou:2018xto}.

 In this letter, we compute for the first time the rate of $B$ violation at $T=0$ arising from Higgs bubble collisions.
 We show that this new source of $B$ violation can be of the same order as the one from thermal sphalerons.
 This opens up the possibility for a new mechanism of EW baryogenesis in models where the reheat temperature associated with a first-order EWPT never exceeds the 130 GeV sphaleron freeze-out temperature~\cite{DOnofrio:2014rug}.
 In this context, EW baryogenesis could be potentially realised even for very strongly-first order supercooled EWPT i.e. for bubble wall velocity exceeding the speed of sound, a regime where the standard non-local EW baryogenesis charge transport mechanism is highly suppressed \cite{Dorsch:2021ubz}.
 Such frameworks are particularly motivated in Composite Higgs models where a light dilaton drives the EWPT \cite{Konstandin:2011dr,Konstandin:2011ds,Servant:2014bla,vonHarling:2016vhf,Bruggisser:2018mrt,Bruggisser:2022rdm,Bruggisser:2022ofg}.
-See also Refs.\,\cite{Baldes:2021vyz,Azatov:2021irb,Cataldi:2024pgt} for baryogenesis with ultra-relativistic walls but additional sources of $B$ violation.
+See also Refs.\,\cite{Baldes:2021vyz,Azatov:2021irb,Dichtl:2023xqd,Cataldi:2024pgt} for baryogenesis with ultra-relativistic walls but additional sources of $B$ violation.
+More generally, this new source of $B$ violation may impact common models of EW baryogenesis as a new source of $B$ washout.